 Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

-Kelantan on the East Coast of Malaysia is a wonderful place to visit during Ramadan’s holy fasting month.
+Kelantan on the East Coast of Malaysia is a beautiful place to visit during Ramadan’s holy fasting month.

-Muslims worldwide will fast before the biggest religious celebration of the year, the Eid al-Fitr (Hari Raya Aidilfitri).
+Muslims worldwide will fast before the most significant religious celebration of the year, the Eid al-Fitr (Hari Raya Aidilfitri).

 “Festival of Breaking the Fast” is a religious holiday celebrated by Muslims worldwide that marks Ramadan’s end.
 Muslims celebrate Hari Raya Aidilfitri at the beginning of the month of Syawal.